-I spoke at the Melbourne Law School’s Health Law and Ethics Network seminar this week, on the subject of surrogacy and ethics.
+I recently spoke at the Melbourne Law School’s Health Law and Ethics Network, on the subject of surrogacy and ethics.
 Below is my speech.

 Thank you for having me and giving me the opportunity to speak about my experiences as a surrogate, and my thoughts on the ethics of surrogacy and motherhood.